Maismaus/Maismaus.github.io/content/posts/toptips.md

 In the appearance tab, you can assign design properties to apply to your page content.
 Selecting a design property adds the corresponding class to that element.

 Design properties are defined in `design-projecties.json` in your project directory.
-You can add custom design properties to your project to allow all team members to quickly discover available custom classes.
+You can add custom design properties to your project to allow all team members to easily discover available custom classes.

 For instance, you can add the 'hide empty' design property to all listviews by adding the code below to `design-properties.json`.
 From then on, you can select it as a design property in the appearance tab.